hashicorp/terraform-website/content/source/docs/extend/guides/v2-upgrade-guide.html.md

 ## Removal of the `helper/schema.Provider.MetaReset` property

-The `helper/schema.Provider.MetaReset` property allowed providers to set a function tha would be called during testing to reset the `meta` associated with the provider.
+The `helper/schema.Provider.MetaReset` property allowed providers to set a function that would be called during testing to reset the `meta` associated with the provider.
 This function was never actually called, and so the property has been removed.